Administrative Medicine Examination Description

 The Written Examination

-The written certification examination consists of 200 multiple-choice items and is administered over a four-hour session.
+The written certification examination consists of 150 multiple-choice items and is administered over a three-hour session.
 The written recertification examination consists of 100 multiple-choice items and is administered over a two-hour session.
 Each question has four potential responses, but only one correct answer.
 Each response to a question is scored as correct or not correct.

 The outline below provides details of the subject areas (domains) covered on the examinations and the approximate number of items from each area.
 This domain listing is provided to help candidates prepare for the examination and is based on a comprehensive practice analysis of the key topics and knowledge in the specialty, as identified by practitioners, instructors, and other leaders in Administrative Medicine.
 Candidates should review this outline carefully and focus study on the areas listed.
 Each item on the examination is linked to a specific domain.
 The information in the outline is meant to serve as a study aid only and not as a guarantee of success in taking the examination.